 There are two primary reasons that location-based marketing has grown rapidly in popularity for advertisers.
 The first is how much time people spend looking at their mobile phones and browsing mobile apps.
 Advertisers like to reach people where they spend their time.

-The second reason is that the “cookie”, which advertising companies used to build audience segments when browsing online, doesn’t work in mobile apps.
+The second reason is that the “cookie”, which advertising companies use to build audience segments when browsing online, doesn’t work in mobile apps.
 Therefore, companies use current or historical location data of audiences to create behavioral segments, with location data functioning as the “cookie” for advertising in mobile apps.

 History Of Modern Location-Based Marketing

 Location-based marketing has been around since companies began sending different messages to different mailboxes based upon home addresses.
-The rapid proliferation of cell phones and then smartphones, the ability to deliver advertising based upon someone’s current location, or geofencing, became the next marketing tactic embraced.
+With the rapid proliferation of cell phones and then smartphones, the ability to deliver advertising based upon someone’s current location, or geofencing, became the next marketing tactic embraced.
 As the technology has advanced, so has the impact of location-based advertising.
 Today, the ability to understand where an audience is, where they’ve been and predict where they may go has drastically improved the ability to reach the right audience.
-Which, has become increasingly important for converting them into customers and repeat customers.
+This has become increasingly important for converting them into customers and repeat customers.

 What Are Examples Of Real-Time Location-Based Marketing, Or Geofencing?

 The marketing tactic of geofencing refers to serving advertising or content to someone when they enter a specific location.
 Behind the scenes, marketers define the space that they’re interested in, whether it be a radius around a location, or by drawing a virtual fence around a unique business or building footprint.

 When a person enters that area, they may receive a push notification from an app or a text message, assuming they’ve opted-in to receive them.
 They may also see location-based content and advertising while using an app while in that location.